trentlarson/endorser-docs/source/transactions.rst

 - Besides `schema.org <https://schema.org>`_, there are other formal ontologies that are a close fit and may even be useful as shared projects evolve.
 (We may also find it useful to create our own.)

+  - For Project schemas, there are some other choices beyond Schema.org's "PlanAction" (and the upcoming "Project") and we anticipate getting more specific over time and using one of these.
+For now, we're focused on getting the mechanics of Offer & Give correct, but there are these when we expand:

+    - The `Valueflows ontology <https://www.valueflo.ws/specification/uml/>`_ has many of the same concepts and is written specifically for "next economy" value networks.

+    - `The EP-PLAN ontology <https://trustlens.github.io/EP-PLAN/>`_ includes a "Plan" as well.

+    - Ontology Design Patterns has concepts in their DUL section for `Plan <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Plan>`_ and `Goal <http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#Goal>`_, and in their CP section for `"basicplanexecution.owl" <http://www.ontologydesignpatterns.org/cp/owl/basicplanexecution.owl>`_ among `other definittions <http://www.ontologydesignpatterns.org/cp/owl/>`_.

+    - There's a `FOAF Project <http://xmlns.com/foaf/0.1/#term_Project>`_.

   - When it comes to conditions for an Offer, we chose to add `"actionAccessibilityRequirement" <https://schema.org/actionAccessibilityRequirement>`_ with new properties "requiresOffers" & "requiresOffersTotal".
 There were other options:

     - Schema.org has properties like `expectsAcceptanceOf <https://schema.org/expectsAcceptanceOf>`_ and `"freeShippingThreshold" <https://schema.org/freeShippingThreshold>`_ (but "requires" is more apropos than those), and `"eligibleQuantity" <https://schema.org/eligibleQuantity>`_ (though that is geared toward quantities of this offering and not quantities outside this offering).